Republic acquires Fig, adding games to its startup crowdfunding platform – TechCrunch

 The model of publicly accessible micro-equity has proven an effective one, and both platforms have recent successes under their belts.
 Startups of a wide variety have raised hundreds of thousands on Republic, while Fig has had a great year with games like the critically acclaimed (and popular) Outer Wilds and What the Golf.

-The scale of the sites is small compared with Kickstarter and Indiegogo, but the projects are more carefully curated and although they are all crowdfunding platforms, the Republic/Fig model is different, awarding equity rather than product.
+The scale of the sites is small compared with Kickstarter and Indiegogo, but the projects are more carefully curated and, although they are all crowdfunding platforms, the Republic/Fig model is different, awarding equity rather than product.
 Or in addition to product — who can resist wanting to have their own weird new Intellivision console?

 The terms of the acquisition were not disclosed, but the general idea is to merge the two sites without compromising either.
 Ideally both will see an increased audience, and users will see an increased variety of projects to potentially back.
 Gaming is a growing area of investment, especially niche indie games that might be the next big unexpected hit, so Republic saw Fig as a natural extension of its existing platform.